eloff/sqldefender/hugo-sqldefender/content/faq/index.md

     - question: Do you offer free licenses for non-commerical use?
       answer: Yes, contact us and tell us about your project and we'll set you up with a free license.
     - question: Do you have a free trial or a startup version?
       answer: We have a free tier with no time limits.
-All features, except for enterprise features are available to all tiers, we bill based on the volume of database queries.
+All features, except for enterprise and some server features are available to all tiers, we bill based on the volume of database queries.
 If for some reason you cannot afford the license, contact us so we can understand your situation better and see if we can offer a solution. audit logs:
     - question: How do audit logs work?
       answer: All connections to the database go through SQL Defender, whether they be from your application, your